 Eggplant Shu Mai Dumplings & Chili Sauce Recipe – Asian Special

-Eggplant Shu Mai Dumplings are a creative twist on the traditional Chinese dim sum favorite.
+Eggplant Shu Mai Dumplings offer a creative twist on the traditional Chinese dim sum favorite.
 These tender, open-faced dumplings feature a savory filling of roasted eggplant, mushrooms, and aromatic spices, all wrapped in delicate wonton wrappers.
 Paired with a bold, spicy chili sauce, they offer a satisfying bite packed with umami flavor and a touch of heat.
 Perfect as an appetizer or part of a dim sum spread, these dumplings are a must-try for vegetarians and food lovers alike.
-Let’s dive into this mouthwatering recipe

 • Prep Time25 min